Friedrich Wilhelm (1826): Service on the Rhine

 After her maiden voyage Friedrich Wilhelm started to steam according to schedule on the Rhine between Cologne and Mainz.
-In the first year, the weight of the machines made the boat loose her original form, and led to leaks at the fireplaces.
+In the first year, the weight of the machines made the boat lose her original form, and led to leaks at the fireplaces.
 She also needed a boiler repair.
 It led to a serious repair at NSM's shipyard Fijenoord.

 From 1 March 1828 until October Friedrich Wilhelm steamed according to schedule.
 In late October the level of Rhine near Caub became so low that Friedrich Wilhelm tried to pass Das wilde Gefähr.
 Against the stream this had never been done before, but on 25 October Friedrich Wilhelm succeeded with the help of 8 horses towing her.
 From 29 October the level of the Rhine became so low that Stadt Frankfurt was used on the last stretch until Mainz.
 On 10 November shipping was halted, and Friedrich Wilhelm was sent to the safe harbor of Düsseldorf, where she would undergo maintenance.